Community Development

 Eco-Teams

-Launched in 2022, the Eco-team project has over 20 young people, known as eco-ambassadors, from five villages around the park.
-With their main role being the collection of data for biodiversity conservation management, these previously unemployed community members have also become a crucial connection between the park and the villages.
+Launched in 2022, the Eco-team project comprises over 20 young people from five villages around the park.
+With their main role being the collection of data for biodiversity conservation management, these community members have also become a crucial connection between the park and the villages.

 © Irene Galera